 Cornwall Council

-Cornwall Council’s Public Health team leads partnership work to prevent suicides, coordinated through a Multiagency Suicide Prevention Group, supported by a Suicide Surveillance Group.
+The Public Health team at Cornwall Council leads partnership work to prevent suicides, coordinated through a Multiagency Suicide Prevention Group, supported by a Suicide Surveillance Group.
 Our work is reported to the Cornwall Health & Wellbeing Board.

 We conduct ongoing suicide audit, supported by the Coroner, Police, Kernow CCG, Cornwall Foundation Trust and Drug and Alcohol Action Team.
 The purpose is to use learning from deaths within our population to prevent future deaths.